Does Reunification Therapy Really Work?

 The Reunification Process Helps Everyone

 Most often, reunification licensed therapy is ordered by a judge because one of the parents is not seeing the child for some reason.
 The reunification process is supposed to build that relationship back between the parent and child.
-However, both parents and children have to be involved in the process of reunification with the reunification licensed therapist.
-Whether it is ordered by a court or you do it voluntarily to help your child, reunification counseling is an excellent way to learn how to relate better to your child.
+However, both parents and children have to be involved in reunification with the reunification licensed therapist.
+Whether a court orders it or you do it voluntarily to help your child, reunification counseling is an excellent way to learn how to relate better to your child.
 Whatever the situation, reunification counseling is suitable for everyone.

 Reasons For Reunification Counseling and Therapy With A Reunification Therapist